brawlins/MyPDO/README.md

+# MyPDO

+***

 ## Overview

-MyPDO is an extension of PHP's PDO class designed to provide a simplified workflow and centralized error handling for SQL statments.
+MyPDO is an extension of PHP's PDO class designed to provide a simplified workflow and centralized error handling for SQL statements.

 There are basic methods for select, insert, update, and delete, as well as a run method for anything else.
 The workflow is simplified by combining the